I’ve taken the Big Five Aspects Scale personality test.

 “Highly assertive people are “take charge” types.
 They put their own opinions forward strongly, and tend to dominate and control social situations.
 Assertive people can be influential and captivating.
 They have the communication style that is often associated with leadership.
 This is good when they are knowledgeable, competent and able, but not so good when they aren’t.
 Assertive people are people of action.
 They don’t generally wait for others to lead the way.
 They can be more impulsive than average, and can act without thinking.”

-My comment: I confess to having a somewhat grandios sense of what specific road I want to travel at any given moment.
-And roads less traveled don’t scare me — even when they should.
-This specific brand of impulsiveness and stubbornness has gotten myself into trouble more than once.
-I really need to work on this trait.
+My comment: I confess to having a somewhat grandiose sense of what specific road I want to travel at any given moment.
+And roads less travelled don’t scare me — even when they should.
+This particular brand of impulsiveness and stubbornness has gotten me into trouble more than once.
+I need to work on this trait.

 4. Neuroticism: Low

 14th percentile (lower in neuroticism than 85 of 100 people)